Trybe

 Secondary Research

-According to Environmental Working Group (EWG), personal care products specifically marketed to Black women are more likely to expose them to toxins that increase the risk of fertility issues, hormone distruptions, cancer, allergies & other diverse health effects
+According to Environmental Working Group (EWG), personal care products specifically marketed to Black women are more likely to expose them to toxins that increase the risk of fertility issues, hormone disruptions, cancer, allergies & other diverse health effects.
+This is alarming considering:

-13% of the US population are Black
+of US population is Black

 Competitive analysis